Search For Schools

 While digital forensics lacks the hands-on aspects of crime lab positions, it offers numerous career options in the public and private sectors.
 More companies realize that information security is crucial to monitor and defend their assets from internal or external threats.
 By illustration, large-scale cyber attacks on retailers such as Home Depot have shown that companies can lose money and consumer confidence in their businesses.

 Part of the appeal of solving or preventing cybercrime is that it can pay well, and the field is growing.
-By illustration, the U.S. Bureau of Labor Statistics (BLS 2022) estimates that the median pay for information security analysts is $102,600 per year or $49.33 per hour.
-Furthermore, the number of positions in this field was expected to grow by 35 percent between 2021 and 2031, seven times the average projected growth of all U.S. professions during that decade (5 percent).
+By illustration, the U.S. Bureau of Labor Statistics (BLS May 2023) estimates that the median pay for information security analysts is $120,360 per year or $57.87 per hour.
+Furthermore, the BLS (2024) states that the number of positions in this field was expected to grow by 32 percent between 2022 and 2032, which is over 10 times the average projected growth of all U.S. professions during that decade (3 percent).

 So what does it take to succeed in this lucrative, high-growth career?
 Experts in digital forensics are familiar with common hardware, software, and computer networking systems.
 They need to master current methods of intrusion across different environments and how to defend against them.
 They also need a firm grasp of the legal standards of evidence and privacy and a working understanding of how to create proper chains of custody and safeguard digital data.
 It also helps to learn modern encryption and decryption methods, including how to legally access other people’s systems and digital media.